prisma/prisma/examples/blog/README.md

 ## Lift example

-This example is currently work in progress.
+This example is currently **work in progress**.
 We'll update it soon.